-We do not anticipate there will be any leakage associated with the project, at the LEP level.
-We expect that both the underpass, the commercial developments and public realm will be majority used by the local population and therefore the economic benefits will be retained within the SELEP area.
+We do not anticipate there to be any leakage associated with the project, at the LEP level.
+We expect that both the underpass, the commercial developments and public realm will be majority used by the local population and therefore retain the economic benefits within the SELEP area.